wagtail/wagtail/docs/reference/hooks.rst

   :icon_name: icon to display against the menu item
   :classname: a ``class`` attribute value to add to the button element
   :is_shown: a method which returns a boolean indicating whether the menu item should be shown; by default, true except when editing a locked page
-  :template: the path to a template to render to produce the menu item HTML
-  :get_context: a method that returns a context dictionary to pass to the template
-  :render_html: a method that returns the menu item HTML; by default, renders ``template`` with the context returned from ``get_context``
-  :Media: an inner class defining Javascript and CSS to import when this menu item is shown - see `Django form media <https://docs.djangoproject.com/en/stable/topics/forms/media/>`_

   The ``get_url``, ``is_shown``, ``get_context`` and ``render_html`` methods all accept a request object and a context dictionary containing the following fields: